Skip to main content

 FAQs

-What can I do after GCSEs in the UK?
+What can I do after GCSEs?

 By law in England you must stay in some form of education or training until 18.
-Your options are: A levels or T levels at sixth form or college, a Level 2 or Level 3 apprenticeship, a traineeship or supported internship, or a vocational course (BTEC, NVQ).
+Your options are: A levels or T Levels at sixth form or college, a Level 2 or Level 3 apprenticeship, a traineeship or supported internship, or a vocational course (BTEC, NVQ).
 You can combine part-time work with all of these.

 What can I do after A levels instead of university?